Tzeryushi/Daily-Driving/README.md

 Resets next day

-Can edit items with special tags, such as increased priority or permanent slot Items will gain more weight in the random pool the longer they have gone undone Rewards for consistency?
+Can edit items with special tags, such as increased priority or permanent slot Items will gain more weight in the random pool the longer they have gone undone.
+Rewards for consistency?
 Pretty colors?